Don’t feel like reading?

 And I really wanted to do something that mattered.

 When we’re really desperate for more small group leaders, there is a tendency to start asking for less.
-We need warm bodies in the room, so we talk about the job of an SGL as if it’s easy, simple, low-commitment.
+We need warm bodies in the room, so we talk about the job of a small group leader as if it’s easy, simple, low-commitment.
 But there’s a problem with this.

 You need people who want to make a difference.